125 Years of Global Infection Research

 On October 1, 1900, the "Institute for Ship and Tropical Diseases" began its work.
 Today, in Hamburg alone, more than 400 colleagues are dedicated to combating tropical, poverty-related, or newly emerging infectious diseases.

-Our anniversary year 2025 is an opportunity to bring science and society closer together — with a diverse programme of scientific and public events.
+Our anniversary year 2025 was an opportunity to bring science and society closer together — with a diverse programme of scientific and public events.

 Explore the history of BNITM on this website, learn more about our work, and discover how we plan to continue our commitment to the health of all in the future.